LockingBucky/LockingBucky/README.md

 Hey there!
-Welcome to the Bucky Choi' Github Page🐣
+Welcome to the Bucky Choi's Github Page🐣
-Here is my Profile for Computer Engineering 🤗
+Here is my Beginner Developer Profile for Computer Laguages Engineering  🤗
 Please feel free on this!

 🏈Choi Jinhyuk (Click to Link⬇⬇)